Magic Remote

 The LG Smart TV is boxed with one of the two following remote control units:

 • Magic Remote Control Unit allows for free pointing and clicking, as well as standard 5-way controls.
-Voice input and universal remote functionality are also provided.
+AI(Voice) input and universal remote functionality are also provided.

 • Conventional Remote Control Unit allows for standard 5-way controls, with additional physical keys as shortcuts to commonly used actions.